JuliaAI/MLJ.jl/docs/src/quick_start_guide_to_adding_models.md

 # Then for each model,
 MLJModelInterface.metadata_model(YourModel1,
-    input   = MLJModelInterface.Table(MLJModelInterface.Continuous),  # what input data is supported?
+    input_scitype   = MLJModelInterface.Table(MLJModelInterface.Continuous),  # what input data is supported?
-    target  = AbstractVector{MLJModelInterface.Continuous},           # for a supervised model, what target? output  = MLJModelInterface.Table(MLJModelInterface.Continuous),  # for an unsupervised, what output?
+    target_scitype  = AbstractVector{MLJModelInterface.Continuous},           # for a supervised model, what target?
+    output_scitype  = MLJModelInterface.Table(MLJModelInterface.Continuous),  # for an unsupervised, what output?
-    weights = false,                                                  # does the model support sample weights? descr   = "A short description of your model" path    = "YourPackage.SubModuleContainingModelStructDefinition.YourModel1"
+    supports_weights = false,                                                  # does the model support sample weights? descr   = "A short description of your model" load_path    = "YourPackage.SubModuleContainingModelStructDefinition.YourModel1"
     )
 ```

-*Important.* Do not omit the `path` specification.
+*Important.* Do not omit the `load_path` specification.
+Without a
+correct `load_path` MLJ will be unable to import your model.

 **Examples**: